doubleoan/skills/README.en.md

 I'm Xi (曦), passionate about exploring new technology, AI, and productivity tools.
 Let's work smarter and live better together.

 All the open-sourced skills here are ones I use daily in my own workflow.
 If you find them helpful, a star would mean a lot.
-If you have ideas or feedback, feel free to reach out — follow my WeChat Official Account: **科技老兵李四**, or add me on WeChat: **wxid_pmt5svoowseu12**.
+If you have ideas or feedback, feel free to reach out — follow my WeChat Official Account: **羲说科技**, or add me on WeChat: **wxid_pmt5svoowseu12**.

 ## License